12ian34/plantle/README.md

 # plantle

-A plant-based word game with solutions restricted to the following categories:
+A plant-based word game, based on [Wordle (the original)](https://www.powerlanguage.co.uk/wordle/), but with solutions restricted to the following categories:

 - herbs and spices
 - fruit, veg, beans and mushrooms